Digitz-hub/Huzlly/pickr-files/pickr-snapshot.md

 **Fix:** claim-the-next-unclaimed pattern.
 Each instance grabs the first `.pickr-trigger-el:not([data-pickr-claimed])` and immediately marks it claimed.
 Relies only on Bubble preserving script execution order (confirmed true).

 **Watch for:** if a parent Reusable Element re-renders all instance scripts simultaneously, claimed markers could reset and re-claim out of order.
-Not observed, but retest if instance count grows.
+Not observed. *(Superseded by Fix #29 — ordering assumption fully eliminated.)*

 ---